Q&A – Energy crisis reignites debate about fracking in Germany

 How likely is it Germany will start fracking?

 It is very unlikely.
-Chancellor Scholz has made clear that unconventional fracking will likely not have a place in the country’s energy policy under his government.
+Chancellor Scholz in several interviews made clear that unconventional fracking will not have a place in the country’s energy policy under his government.
 “Previous federal governments have examined these [fracking] projects.
 Local resistance was so great that they were never realised,” Scholz told newspaper Welt am Sonntag in October 2022.
 He added that “natural gas is not our future” and explained that Germany aimed to be climate neutral by 2045.
-This also puts into question the economic viability of new gas extraction projects, which often need planned infrastructure to exist for decades.
+In an interview with Funke Mediengruppe in December 2022, Scholz said: "Fracking in Germany is a mirage: if you get close to it, it vanishes into thin air."
+Investment in German shale gas extraction would hardly be worthwhile because it would take too long until domestic sources could be used - "by then gas demand will have declined significantly," he said.

 With opposition from most German parties, it is unlikely the Bundestag would change the current legislation.
 Even if the law is changed to allow unconventional fracking, permit procedures would take several years, the expert commission on fracking said, and propose an additional year for preliminary exploration and tests on environmental effects.